|AddressDoctor 5 Attributes|

 The libraries provide address validation functionality.

-Two types of libraries are needed: java library (
+Two types of libraries are needed:

-and native library (
+native library (

 The native library performs address validation and the java library